Alumni of IL

 IOTIS is a surgical device startup by MIT alums and medical device veterans working to improve surgical safety and outcomes.

 Jamie Zigelbaum is a co-founder of Industry Lab and an artist, designer, and engineer living in New York.
 He is the director of Midnight Commercial, a creative studio working across disciplines.

 Jeff LeBlanc is a designer and software engineer.
 Jeff has developed and built interactive software applications and environments for diverse clients from the Smithsonian and Nike to the US Air Force.
-He is currently working on a data visualization startup based out of Industry Lab.
+He worked on a data visualization startup based out of Industry Lab.
 Jeff studied math at MIT and technology/design at NYU's ITP.

 Jordan Wayne Long

 Jordan Wayne Long is a performance/installation artist.
 His work deals with Trauma and the mechanisms used to deal with it.
 Jordan's work has been featured on such sites as Art21, Artnet, Kataku and MSNBC.
 His recent performances involve shipping himself across country while locked in a crate, burning down barns and being dragged behind cars.
 He tells stories too.

 Kendall Research Systems

 KRS is pioneering novel tools for neuroscience discovery using optogenetic techniques.
 From a single-target implantable tethered light source to a multi-site completely wireless system scalable to hundreds of simultaneous subjects, explore the benefits of optogenetics untethered.